toolx-dev/toolx/README.md

 ## Overview

-This documentation provides an overview of how to use ToolX's `Tool` and `Pipeline` components effectively.
+This section provides an overview of how to use ToolX's `Tool` and `Pipeline` components effectively.

 - **Tool**: Represents an individual utility focused on a specific task, such as file transformation, data processing, etc.